platonics-delft/franka_impedance_controller/README.md

 source devel/setup.sh
 ```

-Finally, we can install the custom controller used by the Platonics in the robothon 2023 using the following:
+Finally, we can install the custom controller used by the Platonics in the Robothon 2023 using the following:

 ```
 roscd franka_ros